AGILAB Video Tutorial Guide

 Suggested timeline:

-1. 0:00 -> 0:20 Open the AGILAB home screen and state the single message: one app, one control path from project selection to execution to analysis.
+1. 0:00 -> 0:20 Open the AGILAB home screen and state the single message: one app, one control path from project selection to visible evidence.

 2. 0:20 -> 0:50 Go to PROJECT, select src/agilab/apps/builtin/flight_project, and show that the app already carries its own arguments, pages, and outputs.